I Hate Running Backwards: Gameplay

-I Hate Running Backwards is a shoot 'em up game and a spin-off in the Serious Sam series.
+I Hate Running Backwards is a shoot 'em up game and a spinoff in the Serious Sam series.
 The screen continuously scrolls vertically, as the player character runs backwards towards the top of the screen.
 They traverse procedurally generated levels of five thematic environments, occasionally using vehicles.
 The player can freely move the character on the screen and shoot downwards with a fixed aim.

 The character wields two ranged weapons that are fired individually.
 Running out of ammunition for the primary weapon reverts it to a pistol with unlimited ammunition.
 Further weapons and special abilities can be obtained through collectables.
 Using a melee attack, the character can deflect enemies' projectiles and kill nearby enemies.
 This attack can be used again after a cooldown.
 A special attack, the "ultimate" ability, requires filling a meter by killing enemies.
 Enemies approach from the bottom of the screen.
 A boss appears at the end of each environment, of which the final one, Ugh-Zan, has two phases.
 Defeating a boss unlocks a shortcut to the next level that can be accessed at the start of a run.
 After each boss and before the start of a run, the initial weapon loadout can be chosen, where later selection stages provide stronger weapons.
 Parts of the environment are destructible.

 The player chooses from one of several characters, some of whom were taken from the Serious Sam, Broforce, Hotline Miami, Enter the Gungeon, Nuclear Throne and Shadow Warrior franchises, including Serious Sam's protagonist, Sam "Serious" Stone.
 The initial roster consists of three characters, while further are unlocked through in-game progress.
 All characters have varying weapon loadouts, health, and speed.
 I Hate Running Backwards can be played cooperatively with a second local player.
 In this mode, more enemies spawn and bosses have more health.
 If either player character dies, they respawn after 30 seconds if the other stays alive.